mibur1/psy111/book/statistics/4_Moderated_Reg/1_Centering.md

 ## Descriptive Analysis

-We'll start by examining the first few rows of our new subset using 'head()' and then apply 'describe()' to get an overview of key statistics, such as the mean and standard deviation.
+We'll start by examining the first few rows of our new subset using `head()` and then apply `describe()` to get an overview of key statistics, such as the mean and standard deviation.

 ```{code-cell}
 print(df_small.head())